AyoubBani/EmployeeInfoApp/README.md

 # Employee Info Application

-Simple application that uses flask in the back-end and react/Formik/rxjs in the front-end
+Simple application that uses flask in the back-end and react, MaterialUI, Formik, rxjs in the front-end

 ### Start Back-end server